Upgrade the Bomgar Software

 - Representative consoles previously deployed on locked-down computers using MSI may need to be re-deployed once the upgrade is complete.

-- If the extractable representative console feature has been enabled for your site by Bomgar Technical Support, then you can download an MSI installer to update representative consoles prior to upgrading the appliance.
+or extractable Jump Clientfeature has been enabled for your site by Bomgar Technical Support, then you can download an MSI installer to update representative consoles and/or Jump Clientsprior to upgrading the appliance.
 To do this, check for the new update either manually or automatically.
-Click the Rep Console Installers link to download the MSI for distribution.
-Note that the updated consoles will not come online until their appliance is updated.
-It is not necessary to uninstall the original console prior to deploying the new one, as the new one should automatically replace the original installation.
+Click the Rep Console Installers or Jump Client Installerslink to download the MSI for distribution.
+Note that the updated clients will not come online until their appliance is updated.
+It is not necessary to uninstall the original client prior to deploying the new one, as the new one should automatically replace the original installation.
 It is a best practice, however, to keep a copy of the old MSI to remove the outdated installations after the appliance is updated should this removal prove necessary.
 The new MSI is unable to do so.

 - After an upgrade, deployed Jump Clients automatically update.

 - If large numbers of Jump Clients attempt to update simultaneously, they may flood the appliance, severely crippling performance both on the appliance and the network, depending on the available bandwidth and hardware.
-To regulate the amount of bandwidth and resources consumed by Jump Client updates, go to /login > Jump > Jump Clients and set the Maximum Number of Concurrent Jump Client Upgrades to a lower number.
+To regulate the amount of bandwidth and resources consumed by Jump Client updates, go to /login > Jump > Jump Clients and set a lower value for Maximum Number of Concurrent Jump Client Upgrades and/or Maximum bandwidth of concurrent Jump Client upgrades.

 - If your Bomgar Appliance is out of date, multiple release versions may need to be installed to reach the current version.
 In this case, Bomgar recommends allowing at least 24 hours between updates to allow Jump Clients to upgrade.
 Passive Jump Clients may take longer than this depending on how long their host systems remain offline.